 Winterizing your HVAC system a few months before winter starts is a good practice.
 Proper maintenance is key to prolong the life of any machine, including your HVAC system.

-The best time for HVAC maintenance and tune-ups is during the spring and fall seasons because this is the time when you need your systems the least.
+The best time for HVAC maintenance and tune-ups is during the summer and fall seasons because this is the time when you need your systems the least.

 Bi-annual check-ups with your HVAC technician can ensure that your system is in top condition when you need it the most.